My Rollercoaster 12 Months In The Ever-Changing World Of PR

 Ross Stebbing celebrates his first year at our Scottish public relations agency

-Ross is an Account Executive at award winning PR agency, Holyrood Partnership in Edinburgh.
+Ross is an Account Executive at award winning PR agency, Holyrood PR in Edinburgh.

 After joining as Junior Account Executive in June 2014 he is now celebrating his first year with the company.